Farrell 'unbelievably proud' as Irish beat France

 In times past Ireland would have been nervous after losing Sexton so early in a game of such magnitude, where the home side were aiming to end a run of three straight defeats by Les Bleus.

-But just as he had done by slotting the late winning penalty over Australia in November, replacement fly-half Ross Byrne was a composed presence following his introduction, with his five kicked points helping to subdue Fabien Galthie's side.
+But echoing the coolness with which he slotted the late winning penalty over Australia in November, replacement fly-half Ross Byrne was a composed presence following his introduction, with his five kicked points helping to subdue Fabien Galthie's side.

-Farrell said Ireland's resolve in closing out the game with Garry Ringrose's bonus-point clinching try in the 72nd-minute summed up his side's efforts as the World Cup hosts left Dublin with nothing more than further confirmation that the Irish will be genuine contenders at this year's tournament.
+Farrell said Ireland's resolve in closing out the game with Garry Ringrose's bonus-clinching try in the 72nd minute summed up his side's efforts, as the coming World Cup hosts left Dublin with nothing more than further confirmation that the Irish will be genuine contenders in September.

-Ringrose's score, as he brushed past Matthieu Jalibert's weak tackle, came after first-half touchdowns from Hugo Keenan, James Lowe and Andrew Porter.
+Ringrose's score, as he brushed past Matthieu Jalibert's weak tackle, came after first-half tries from Hugo Keenan, James Lowe and Andrew Porter.

-Replays suggested Lowe's spectacular finish should have been chalked off for his right foot brushing the Aviva Stadium turf but France also benefited from a questionable decision with prop Uino Atonio lucky to only be yellow carded for a first-half high hit which forced off Ireland hooker Rob Herring for a head injury assessment from which he did not return.
+Replays suggested Lowe's spectacular finish should have been chalked off for his right foot brushing the Aviva Stadium turf.

+But France also benefited from a questionable decision, with prop Uini Atonio lucky to only be yellow carded for a first-half high hit which forced off hooker Rob Herring for a head injury assessment from which he did not return.

-"Garry Ringrose's try…..he was dead on his feet and then Bundee Aki coming back and dropping on loose balls.
+"Garry Ringrose's try…..he was dead on his feet, and then Bundee Aki coming back and dropping on loose balls.
 James Ryan kept getting up off the floor and kept taking the ball on for us," added Farrell.

 "There are lads that have not played for some time so I could keep going on and on."

-Aki was among the Ireland replacements who made a big impact, in contrast to France's bench who didn't.
+Aki was among the Ireland replacements who made a big impact, in contrast to France's bench.

 Replacement prop Tom O'Toole - who is by no means a regular starter for Ulster - was arguably even more influential as he produced a number of superb carries which had the increasingly tired visitors backpedalling.

-His Ulster team-mate Iain Henderson also showed his continuing worth to the Ireland squad by impressing after coming for Tadhg Beirne.
+His Ulster team-mate Iain Henderson also showed his continuing worth to the Ireland squad by impressing after coming on for Tadhg Beirne.

-Munster man Beirne produced a typically industrious display before having to be helped off after 45 minutes although he like everyone else was outshone by back row Caelan Doris whose breakdown work was a constant irritant to the French.
+Munster's Beirne produced a typically industrious display before having to be helped off after 45 minutes although he, like everyone else, was outshone by number eight Caelan Doris, whose breakdown work was a constant irritant to the French.

-The second-half proved a more attritional affair after a breathless opening 40 minutes likely to live long in the memory of everyone who watched.
+The second half proved a more attritional affair after a breathless opening 40 minutes likely to live long in the memory of everyone who watched.

-Prop Finlay Bealham's clever pass to a charging Keenan resulted in the France defence parting like the Red Sea for the opening try and after Damian Penaud's sensational reply saw the visitors move 13-7 up, the Irish hit back to lead 22-16 at the break as Lowe's contentious score was followed by Porter's close-range finish.
+Prop Finlay Bealham's clever pass to a charging Keenan resulted in the France defence parting like the Red Sea for the opening try and after Damian Penaud's sensational reply the Irish hit back to lead 22-16 at the break as Lowe's contentious score was followed by Porter's close-range finish.

-Ever the perfectionist, Farrell felt his side's advantage at the break should have been greater with Porter and Conor Murray being held up over the France line by Cyril Baille and an incredible Antoine Dupont tackle prevent Mack Hansen from notching a seemingly certain score.
+Ever the perfectionist, Farrell felt his side's advantage at the break should have been greater.

+Porter and Conor Murray were held up over the France line by Cyril Baille and an incredible Antoine Dupont tackle prevented Mack Hansen from notching a seemingly certain score.

 "That's not being greedy because we got a bonus point so we've got to be very happy with that but at the same time, we left a few things out there," added the Ireland coach.